-The homework assignments are to be done in teams of three to four students.
-All members of the team will receive the same grade.
+The homework assignments and class presentation are to be done in groups of three to four students.
+All members of the team will receive the same grade on homework assignments.
 Students are responsible for printing names of all students on the cover page of assignments.
+Your team will give one group presentation in class counting for 20% of your course grade (8% for draft submission, and 12% for final presentation).